Xanthosoma sagittifolium: Flour

 Flour can be made by slicing the rhizome and then drying it.
-Afterwards, it can be finely grinded.
+Afterwards, it can be finely ground.
 The yield of the starch is about 15%.

 A big problem of tannia is the low storability because of the high moisture content of the corms and cormels.
 Processing the tubers into flour could increase the storability of the crop and could increase the added value.
 Local farmers then would be able to sell their crop for a higher price, which could then help the local community.
 Especially the white fleshed variety provides flour that has qualities that are great for making bread, since the resulting paste is not as cohesive and can therefore be used for the preparation of different foods.
 Flour could also easily be used in meat and milk products.
 A disadvantage of the flour is the (especially in comparison with flour made from cassava) lower starch content and it therefore would be best to only make flour as a byproduct of other processes.
 It could also be made from cormels that do not provide the necessary quality for cooking.

 Chicken feed

-Studies have shown that it’s possible to replace up to 45% of the maize grain in chicken feed with tannia corn meal (TCM).
-This could be useful for farmers since chicken feed which consists of maize grains is very expensive - especially in poorer countries.
+Studies have shown that it is possible to replace up to 45% of the maize grain in chicken feed with tannia corm meal (TCM).
+This could be useful for farmers since chicken feed which consists of maize grains is very expensive, especially in poorer countries.
 At the beginning of their growing phase, chickens fed with TCM consume significantly more because TCM reduces the nutrient uptake and weight gain.
 Later in the growing stage, this effect diminishes and in the end, there is no difference in the weight of chickens fed with TCM in comparison to chickens fed entirely with maize grains.